engineyard/kubernetes-workshop/03-rails-app-from-scratch/README.md

 ## 1. `rails new`

+TODO: preinstall some gems?

-    rails new pg-rails
+    rails new k8sapp

 We'll be using postgres as the database and unicorn as the app server, so make sure they are in your Gemfile (`vi Gemfile`):

     gem 'pg'
-    gem 'unicorn'

 Now do something that would require a database, and respond on "/".
 (Be creative, or copy directly from this example).